CommunityDragon/CDTB/README.md

-Downloads the latest Patch from the League of legends servers

-Setup:

-	- Install python36
+# ClientCorrelator
+## Correlate launcher client patches with game client patches

+### Dependencies:
-	- pip install requests
+pip install hachoir3
-	- Done :)

-How to use:
+### How to use:

-	- python downloader.py project_name

-Project names:

-	- Project names are value of the key named "name" found in the config folder.
+Run the file `extract_client_metadata.py` to download all of the League clients.
+The metadata will be extrafted from them, and the client release numbers -> patch numbers will be correlated.

+Results are saved in the file `version_conversion.json`.